 Spencerian Customization for Fountain Pens

-This customer video, featuring our Spencerian customization on a Pilot Falcon Resin, has gone viral and received over six million views!
+This customer video, featuring our Spencerian customization on a Pilot Falcon Resin, has gone viral and received over fourteen million views!
 The Spencerian modification adds flex to an already semi-soft nib and grinds the nib tip to needlepoint.
-But the Falcon Resin is not the only or even the best pen for this customization - below are our choices for the Spencerian modification, ranked in order of suitability.
+But the Falcon Resin is not the only, or even the best, pen for this customization.
+Below are our choices for the Spencerian modification, ranked in order of suitability.

 1. Pilot Custom 912